lumen-oss/lumen-oss.github.io/docs/tutorial/06-testing.md

 end
 ```

+Noticed how we replaced the function with a `require` call to the new file.

 ## Writing our First Test

 Now that we have our code structured, let's write our first test.
 Tests are usually stored in